Random fields and the geometry of Wiener space: Applications

-Finally, in order to prove that the integral involved in the equation \eqref{eq:expectation:meta:n} converges to the integral in \eqref{eq:expectation:meta}, note that the random fields $f_n$ and $f$ defined on the manifold $M$ are chosen to be sufficiently smooth so that we can use uniform integrability argument to conclude that the right hand side of \eqref{eq:expectation:meta:n} converges to the right hand side of \eqref{eq:expectation:meta}.
+which, under the assumptions of $f_n(x)\to f(x)$ in $D^{\infty-}_3$ and nondegeneracy of $\nabla f(x)$, converges to zero as $n\to\infty$, thus proving that the integrand of \eqref{eqexpectationmetan} converges to that of \eqref{eqexpectationmeta} for each $x\in M$.
+Then, in order to prove that the integral involved in equation \eqref{eqexpectationmetan} converges to the integral in \eqref{eqexpectationmeta}, note that the random fields $f_n$ and $f$ defined on the manifold $M$ are chosen to be sufficiently smooth so that we can use an uniform integrability argument to conclude that the right-hand side of \eqref {eqexpectationmetan} converges to the right-hand side of \eqref{eqexpectationmeta}.
 Therefore, we shall have

-where in going from first line to the second, we have used the finite dimensional results set forth in \cite{RFG}, and in going from second to the third line we have used Theorem \ref{theorem:GMF:convergence}.
+where in going from the first line to the second, we have used the finite dimensional results set forth in \cite{RFG}, and in going from the second to the third line, we have used Theorem~\ref{theoremGMFconvergence}. \end{pf*}